vxj9800/bareMetalRP2040/01_bootupBlinky/README.md

 ### The Two Stage Booting Process
 Even though this code may look relatively small and simple, getting it to run on RP2040 requires much more than just this code.
 Opposite to what was discussed for Arm<sup>&copy;</sup> &micro;C boot up process on the [main page](../README.md), RP2040 goes through a Two-Stage booting process.
 A very good resource on this booting process is [V. Hunter Adams's](https://vanhunteradams.com/) discussion on the [topic](https://vanhunteradams.com/Pico/Bootloader/Boot_sequence.html), which is also used to write next couple of paragraphs.

-The RP2040 datasheet separates the [boot sequence](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf#page=131) into the *hardware-controlled* section, which happens before the processors begins executing the [*bootrom*](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf#page=132), and the *processor-controlled* section, during which processor cores 0 and 1 begin to execute the *bootrom*.
+The RP2040 datasheet separates the [boot sequence](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf#page=131) into the *hardware-controlled* section, which happens before the processors begins executing the [`bootrom`](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf#page=132), and the *processor-controlled* section, during which processor cores 0 and 1 begin to execute the `bootrom`.
 This is the first stage of the booting process.
-The second stage of the booting process, which lives at the beginning of the user's program, is then executed from the *bootrom*.
+The second stage of the booting process, which lives at the beginning of the user's program, is then executed from the `bootrom`.

 The hardware-controlled section is not important for us since its job is to safely turn on the minimum number of peripherals required for the processors to begin executing code, and not actually executing the code.
-The processor-controlled boot sequence runs from [bootrom](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf#page=132).
+The processor-controlled boot sequence runs from [`bootrom`](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf#page=132).
 This sequence is *baked in* to the RP2040 chip.
-Following is the simplified version of the bootrom's workflow,
+Following is the simplified version of the `bootrom`'s workflow,

 - If `BOOTSEL` button is not pressed then,
     - Load first 256 bytes from the Flash into the SRAM.